stevejay/react-roving-tabindex/README.md

 };

 const App = () => (
+  // Wrap each group in a RovingTabIndexProvider.
   <RovingTabIndexProvider>
     {/*
-      it's fine for the roving tabindex components to be nested in other DOM or React components
+      it's fine for the roving tabindex components to be nested in other DOM elements or React components.
     */}
     <ToolbarButton>First Button</ToolbarButton>
     <ToolbarButton>Second Button</ToolbarButton>